BeltranBulbarella/reply_hackatlon/README.md

 - Estimate the content distribution across different subjects (e.g., Mathematics, Physics, Computer Science).
 - Indicate whether a course provides a polycopy (course booklet).

+### Career Guidance

+Based on the user's educational path, interests, and professional experience, the assistant can:

+- Generate a list of suitable professional fields.
+- Retrieve job or internship opportunities in those fields.
+- Provide brief summaries of job roles.
+- Retrieve LinkedIn profiles of alumni in similar roles.
+- Provide salary information for the selected jobs.
+- Generate sample resumes tailored to the user's background and chosen field.

 ---

 ## Features

 - **User-Friendly Interface:** An interactive web app built with Streamlit.
 - **AI-Powered Responses:** Utilizes OpenAI's GPT models for natural language processing.
-- **Customizable Data:** Easily extend or modify the course database.
+- **Customizable Data:** Easily extend or modify the course and career databases.
 - **Modular Architecture:** Clean separation of concerns with agents handling specific tasks.
-- **Scalable Design:** Capable of adding more courses and features as needed.
+- **Scalable Design:** Capable of adding more courses, career data, and features as needed.

 ---